Fifth Grade - Language Arts

 Fifth Grade – Language Arts

-Time needed: One 45-minute class period
+Time: One 45-minute class period

 For this activity, students trade their resources for other goods and services.
 The purpose of the activity is for the class to understand the relative value of different community occupations.